Samsung Galaxy Camera Settings Guide

 10× Optical Telephoto

-A dedicated 10× periscope telephoto at 230mm delivers true optical zoom that later models dropped.
-This is the longest optical reach in any Galaxy S Ultra, making it ideal for wildlife, sports, and moon photography.
-OIS keeps it sharp despite the extreme focal length.
+A dedicated 10× periscope at 230mm with OIS gives the longest true optical reach of any Galaxy S Ultra, ideal for wildlife, sports, and the moon.

 Unique